-We are preparing to host the Inter-American Commission on Human Rights at UCLA for their 187th Period of Sessions in March 2023, which will be framed by our signature Reimagining Rights in the Americas Conference.
+We are hosting the Inter-American Commission on Human Rights at UCLA for their 186th Period of Sessions in March 2023, which will be framed by our signature Reimagining Rights in the Americas Conference.

 Los Angeles’ dynamism and global blend of cultures make it uniquely situated to launch re-envisioned human rights dialogues.
 The week will bring local social justice issues and actors into conversation with the international human rights frame.

 Repairing Harms Suffered by Native American and Indigenous Students and Their Families

 Los Angeles County has the largest urban Native American and Indigenous population in the United States and the nation’s second largest school district: Los Angeles Unified School District (LAUSD).

 The Human Rights in Action Clinic has been supporting Indigenous Education Now!, the coalition of land-based tribes of Los Angeles County (the Tongva and Tataviam) and the communities of the Native American and Latin American Indigenous diasporas who have advocated for LAUSD’s implementation of meaningful tribal consultation and enhanced programs and services to ensure the success of Native American and Indigenous students in the District.

 Lights, Shadows and New Paths

 Luces, Sombras y Nuevos Derroteros)

 Material Challenges Faced by Indigenous Tribes and Afrodescendents in Defending Their Territories